zerihunMoges/A2SV/README.md

-# SOLUTIONS OF QUESTIONS for competitive programming
+# SOLUTIONS OF QUESTIONS, competitive programming